Does Pet Insurance Cover Surgery?

 Do You Need Surgery Coverage?

-Surgery coverage comes standard with accident-only and accident and illness policies, so the real question is whether pet insurance that covers surgery makes financial sense for your situation.
-Below are some key factors to consider.
+Surgery coverage comes standard with accident-only and accident and illness policies, so the real question is whether getting pet insurance that covers surgery makes financial sense for your situation.
+Consider these key factors:

 1. 1